-Neck and back pain are considered leading causes globally for long-term disability, lost work days and the expenditure of literally billions of health care dollars and the third most common reason why patients in the United States visit the doctor’s office.
-Among causes of such pain are degeneration of vertebrae, primarily due to osteoarthritis, osteoporosis and other effects of aging; structural problems of the spine, including herniated discs that pinch nerves, and stenosis, a narrowing of the spinal column; continuous overuse or improper use of neck and back muscles; injury; and lifestyle issues, such as obesity and smoking.
+Neck and back pain are considered leading causes globally for long-term disability, lost work days and the expenditure of literally billions of health care dollars, and the third most common reason why patients in the United States visit the doctor’s office.
+Among causes of such pain are degeneration of vertebrae, primarily due to osteoarthritis, osteoporosis and other effects of aging; structural problems of the spine, including herniated discs that pinch nerves, and stenosis, a narrowing of the spinal column; continuous overuse or improper use of neck and back muscles; injuries; and lifestyle issues, such as obesity and smoking.

 Chronic pain, in general, affects some 40 percent of the U.S. population.
 Yet, experts decry the lack of new drug development for pain management and the dearth of long-term studies to find proven non-pharmacologic therapies for treating neck and back pain.
 As one leading researcher at the University of Rochester School of Medicine put it: there has not been a drug “in maybe 100 years developed with a new way of affecting chronic pain.”

 But the medication drought could be ending, Dr. Chang says.
-He points to a 2019 study in Science Advances, in which scientists from the University of Bonn (Germany) announce discovery of how opioids bind to three of the body’s pain receptors (special sensory neurons).
+He points to a 2019 study in Science Advances, in which scientists from the University of Bonn (Germany) announce the discovery of how opioids bind to three of the body’s pain receptors (special sensory neurons).
 They indicate that developing drugs targeting only one of these receptors (DOP) could prevent addiction and serious side effects, including respiratory paralysis.

 Another scientific group from Thomas Jefferson University in Philadelphia has published findings identifying a physiologic process that changes the function of a pain receptor, thereby causing cellular dysfunction and a higher sensitivity to pain.
 The researchers suggest drugs might be developed to block this process.

 Of course, until some new wonder medication appears on the horizon, pain management specialists must continue relying on the pharmacologic tools at hand, Dr. Chang states.
 For both neck and back pain, these tools include first-line over-the-counter agents such as analgesics for pain relief, non-steroidal anti-inflammatory medications, and topical applications in the form of creams, gels, and ointments.
-Among prescribed medications are muscle relaxants; drugs that address nerve-related pain; anti-depressants to enhance production of the body’s natural pain killers(endorphins); orally taken corticosteroids; and, when absolutely necessary, opioids.
+Among prescribed medications are muscle relaxants; drugs that address nerve-related pain; anti-depressants to enhance the production of the body’s natural painkillers(endorphins); orally taken corticosteroids; and, when absolutely necessary, opioids.

 If pharmacologic and physical therapy approaches fail to mitigate pain, spinal and cervical drug injections can be a non-surgical option, Dr. Chang explains.
 Injections may be used to target a specific spinal nerve or treat pain in the sacroiliac joint (where the spine connects to the pelvis).
-Injectables also may relieve pain in a facet joint (found between nearly every pair of vertebrae) or to deposit drugs such as corticosteroids in the epidural spaces around the spine.
-Also successful in many chronic cases is the application of radiofrequency to heat an affected nerve, creating a lesion that prevents the nerve from continuing to transmit pain.
+Injectables also may relieve pain in a facet joint (found between nearly every pair of vertebrae) or deposit drugs such as corticosteroids in the epidural spaces around the spine.
+Also, successful in many chronic cases is the application of radiofrequency to heat an affected nerve, creating a lesion that prevents the nerve from continuing to transmit pain.

 The best medicine, of course, is prevention.
 That is why Dr. Chang offers these tips to avoid developing chronic neck or back pain: